If the results of your bowel screen home test are not normal, you will need to have another, more detailed test. This is called a colonoscopy.

 You cannot leave the unit alone.

-The medication will make you too drowsy to drive for 24 hours afterwards.
-You should arrange for someone to bring you home from hospital.
+The medicine will make you too drowsy to drive for 24 hours afterwards.
+You must arrange for someone to bring you home from hospital.
 If not, we may have to cancel your test.

 Content supplied by the National Screening Service